 According to the United Nations 2007-2008 Human Development report, Sierra Leone ranks as # 177 (last place) in Human Development Index.
 The UN estimates unemployment to be about 65 percent in Sierra Leone.
 Tens of thousands of youths and adults struggle to find a meaningful existence and are living below the poverty line.
 They are exposed to the temptations of resorting to a lifestyle of vices and destructive occupations.
 They desperately need help and a viable path to self-sufficiency.

 How will this project solve this problem?

-Selected participants will be provided with foundational training in business management and entrepreneurship, and receive business capital.
-This capital will enable them to start or expand their businesses, become self-reliant and also employ others.
+This project provides foundational training in business management and entrepreneurship, and business capital to selected women participants to enable them to start or expand their businesses, become self-reliant and also employ others.

 Potential Long Term Impact

-Project will enable individuals and small businesses to move from making barely enough to meet their basic needs (living from hand to mouth) to a point where they will expand, provide employment, and contribute to national development.
+The project will enable individuals and small businesses to move from barely making enough to meet their basic needs (living from hand to mouth) to a point where they will expand, provide employment, and contribute to national development.